dillonmccallum1-del/labosport-app/README.md

 The Word report fills in automatically: header, overall assessment, risk table, results summary, all audit appendices, **and the photo grid** — the first six photos you capture become Overview, Close up, and Photo 3–6, with your notes printed underneath.

+It also adds **Appendix K — Soil profile / thatch photos** at the end, with the soil photos grouped by observation position and each labeled with its thatch reading (e.g. "Position P1 · 10 mm thatch").
+The appendix only appears when soil photos exist — pitches without them get no blank page, and in a combined multi-pitch report each pitch gets its own Appendix K only if it has soil photos.

 The two Charlotte venues (Mecklenburg County Sportsplex and Ramblewood Soccer Complex) are already loaded from their briefs so you can start immediately.